WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ## Add Styling

-Now that we have the static starter code, let's clean things up and add some styling.
+We have the static starter code, so let's clean things up and add styling.
 Take the code above and refactor it into smaller components.
 Then, use `styled-components` to add some styling to the page.
 As a reminder, we ideally want our app to look like this:

 ![idea board](https://slack-imgs.com/?c=1&url=https%3A%2F%2Fcdn-images-1.medium.com%2Fmax%2F1600%2F1*SMKZC-Ej73wFOmqNT-JQ7Q.gif)

 > COMMIT

-## Bringing in User Info
+## Bring in User Info

-We now have complete static code that is styled and living in small components, with `props` passed down from the `IdeaPage` to the `IdeaView`.
+We now have complete static code that's styled and living in small components, with `props` passed down from `IdeaPage` to `IdeaView`.
 We need to connect the info from our API to the state.

 Because we're using React Router to create a route that matches `/user/:userId`, we can take advantage of `props` passed down from the library in the form of `props.match.params.userId`.
 Let's tell React to call our API if the `props` are passed down correctly.